 The tumor board consisting of a medical oncologist, radiation oncologist, and surgeon meet to review the patient’s condition.
 The radiation oncologist documents the intent to treat in the Radiation Oncology Information System (ROIS).

-The ROIS transmits a Send Intent [XXX] transaction to the registry.
+The ROIS transmits a Send Intent [XRTS-01] transaction to the registry.

-The registry, as a Treatment Observer (OBS) receives the Send Intent [XXX] transaction.
+The registry, as a Treatment Observer (OBS) receives the Send Intent [XRTS-01] transaction.

-The treatment team, consisting of a radiation oncologist, a dosimetrist and a physicist meet to create the plan to treat the patient.
+The treatment team meet to create the plan to treat the patient.
 The following steps may occur multiple times.

-A new treatment plan is documented, resulting in the plan being sent from the TPS to the Treatment Delivery System (TDS) using DICOM transactions.
+A new treatment plan is documented.

-The TDS receives the treatment plan.
 The plan will be used to provide radiation therapy to the patient.

-A new treatment prescription is documented in the TPS.
+A new treatment prescription is documented in the ROIS.

-A Send Treatment Prescription [XXX] transaction is sent by the TPS to the Registry Treatment Observer (OBS).
+A Send Treatment Prescription [XRTS-02] transaction is sent by the ROIS to the Registry Treatment Observer (OBS).

-The Registry/OBS receives the Send Treatment Prescription [XXX] transaction.
+The Registry/OBS receives the Send Treatment Prescription [XRTS-02] transaction.

-Treatment is provided to the patient and documented in the TDS.
+Treatment is provided to the patient and documented in the ROIS.

-The TDS transmits the details of radiation therapy to the Registry/OBS using the Send Treatment Results [XXX] transaction.
+The ROIS transmits the details of radiation therapy to the Registry/OBS using the Send Treatment Results [XRTS-03] transaction.

-The Registry/OBS receives the Send Treatment Results [XXX] transaction.
+The Registry/OBS receives the Send Treatment Results [XRTS-03] transaction.

-The record of delivery is transmitted from the TDS to the TPS to assist with the next round of prescriptions using DICOM transactions.

 The registry (OBS) uses the aggregate data of multiple patients to inform effective treatment for similar conditions.